 After that, you can successfully open the browsers.

 Method 6: Change the Enhanced Security Settings

-1. Open your Chrome browser and click on the three dots top of the right side.
+1. Open your Chrome browser and click on the three dots on top of the right side.

 2. Click on the Settings option.

-3. Then go to the left side and click on the Security and Privacy button.
+3. Go to the left and click the Security and Privacy button.

 4. Click on the security option.

 5. Select the Enhanced protection under the safe browsing in the security settings.

 This option protects your device from harmful websites, extensions, and downloads.